gura-lang/gura-lang.github.io/library-reference/chapter-11.md

 Makes a copy of the current state of cr and saves it on an internal stack of saved states for cr.
 When <code>cairo.context#restore()</code> is called, cr will be restored to the saved state.
 Multiple calls to <code>cairo.context#save()</code> and <code>cairo.context#restore()</code> can be nested; each call to <code>cairo.context#restore()</code> restores the state from the matching paired <code>cairo.context#save()</code>.
 </p>
 <p>
 It isn't necessary to clear all saved states before a cairo_t is freed.
-If the reference count of a cairo_t drops to zero in response to a call to <code>cairo.context#destroy()</code>, any saved states will be freed along with the cairo_t.
+If the reference count of a cairo_t drops to zero in response to a call to <code>cairo.context#destroy()</code>, any saved states will be freed along with the <code>cairo_t</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#restore</strong></div>